faizaan1abd/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

 ### Task 1: Retrieve the keys and Endpoint of Azure OpenAI resource

-In this task , you'll retrieve the keys and Endpoint of Azure OpenAI resource
+In this task, you'll retrieve the keys and Endpoint of Azure OpenAI resource.

 1. In the Azure portal, search for **Azure OpenAI** and select **Azure OpenAI**.